For more information, please contact:

 ETHICS AND CONFLICT OF INTEREST FOR SENATORS

 The Code provides for an Intersessional Authority during a prorogation or dissolution of Parliament.
 All members of the Committee are members of this Intersessional Authority until the members of a successor of the Committee are appointed by the Senate.
+The intersessional authority is different from a standing committee.
+Its powers are limited and it cannot report directly to the Senate.

 Before the enactment in 2004 of An Act to amend the Parliament of Canada Act (Ethics Commissioner and Senate Ethics Officer) and other Acts in consequence (the “Act”), most conflict of interest rules for Senators were encompassed in legislation and the Rules of the Senate.
 The 2004 Act established a new conflict of interest regime by creating the office of the Senate Ethics Officer and by requiring the adoption by the Senate of a conflict of interest code for its members.